 Location

 Mandatory location of assets in the AWS S3 bucket folder.
 If you do a manual export, the easiest way is to have a flat list in the S3 bucket, to make the assets assignable to their location in the S3 bucket, via filename.
-The location can not contain special characters or accents (allowed characters are a-zA-Z0-9._-) and must be an exact match to the asset's location in the AWS S3 bucket folder.
+It is recommended that the location does not contain special characters or accents (allowed characters are a-zA-Z0-9._-) and must be an exact match to the asset's location in the AWS S3 bucket folder.

 Example: my_company_logo.jpg, Images/my_company_logo.jpg, 30000/310000/315/my_company_logo